 If you delete the Java policy file, you cannot log into nodes running Software R4.0 and earlier.
 If you delete the file and want to log into an ONS 15454 running an earlier release, insert the software CD for the release into your PC CD-ROM and run the CTC setup wizard to reinstall the Java policy file.

-DLP-A421 Provision G-Series Flow Control Watermarks
+DLP-A421 Provision G-Series and CE-1000-4 Flow Control Watermarks and CE-1000-4 Ethernet ports.

 Purpose This task provisions the buffer memory levels for flow control on G-Series